NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Spiritual Guides.md

 * * *

 Though no one sees them and only you can hear them, the spirits around you constantly chatter, save when you are raging.
-Sometimes they're even helpful.
-You can heed the spirits' guidance to reroll the triggering check, using the second result even if it's worse.
+Sometimes they're even helpful, and their guidance can even cut through the haze of your rage.
+Reroll the triggering check, using the second result even if it's worse.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*